mindspore-ai/docs/docs/mindspore/migration_guide/source_zh_cn/typical_api_comparision.md

 device = torch.device("cuda:0" if torch.cuda.is_available() else "cpu") # 单 GPU 或者 CPU
 # deploy model to specified hardware
 model.to(device)
-# deploy data ot specified hardware
+# deploy data to specified hardware
 data.to(device)

 # distribute training on multiple GPUs